mariodavid/cuba-problem-bpm-mssql/README.md

-## CUBA Problem - BPM + MSSQL
+## CUBA Problem - BPM is Stuck

-This repo is an example that shows a problem with the combination of the BPM addon together with MSSQL database.
+This repo is an example that shows a problem with the combination of the BPM addon.
+When referencing the ProcInstance from the business entity and loading the business entity in the process execution (that will also load the procInstance via a corresponding view) - the application breaks at the point where the process starts to run.

+The error happens at least with the following DBMS:

+* HSQLDB
+* MSSQL

 ### Example description